nayaba/github-collab-workflow/README.md

-### Lesson Plan: Collaborating on GitHub Repositories
+# Collaborating on GitHub Repositories

 **Objective:**
 By the end of this lesson, students will be able to: